History of OECD in Timeline

 On 15 May 2020, the OECD decided to extend a formal invitation for Costa Rica to join the OECD.

-2020: OECD Receives University Press Redux Sustainability Award
+2020: OECD Receives Inaugural University Press Redux Sustainability Award

 In 2020, the inaugural University Press Redux Sustainability Award was given to OECD for the development of the SDG Pathfinder, an open-access digital discovery tool.

-As of January 2021, the Dutch Caribbean and the British territories of Guernsey, Jersey, the Isle of Man, Gibraltar, and Bermuda are included as part of the OECD memberships of the Netherlands and the U.K., respectively.
+In January 2021, the Dutch Caribbean, Guernsey, Jersey, the Isle of Man, Gibraltar, and Bermuda were included in the OECD memberships of the Netherlands and the U.K., as dependent territories of member states.

 May 2021: Costa Rica Joins the OECD